telekom/das-schiff/README.md

 #### What is needed to run Das Schiff?

-To run Das Schiff you need reliable **Git platform** (we use GitLab), **Container and Helm charts Registry** (we use Harbor) and at least one of two:
+To run Das Schiff you need a reliable **Git platform** (we use GitLab), **Container and Helm charts Registry** (we use Harbor) and at least one of two:
 - **For bare-metal K8s clusters**: locations with pools of bare-metal servers with Redfish based IPMI and with their BMC ports connected to a network that you can reach.
-- **For VM based K8s clusters**: IaaS consuimable via an API (e.g. vSphere, AWS, Azure, OpenStack etc.) that you can reach.
+- **For VM based K8s clusters**: IaaS consumable via an API (e.g. vSphere, AWS, Azure, OpenStack etc.) that you can reach.

 #### Can Das Schiff be used outside of Deutsche Telekom Technik?

 We believe that best platforms are open.
 The success of Kubernetes and several other examples from the past confirms that.
-We believe that now is the time and chance for telcos to build on Kubernetes as ["The platform for building platforms](https://twitter.com/kelseyhightower/status/935252923721793536?lang=en) and adopt modern devops practices of "continous everyhing" in production of its services.
-This requires the industry to adopt best practices in that area move away from traditional "systems integrated" approach.
+We believe that now is the time and chance for telcos to build on Kubernetes as ["The platform for building platforms](https://twitter.com/kelseyhightower/status/935252923721793536?lang=en) and adopt modern devops practices of "continous everything" in production of its services.
+This requires the industry to adopt best practices in that area and to move away from the traditional "systems integrated" approach.

-Therefore, we are working together with our friends from [Weaveworks - original creators of GitOps movement](https://www.weave.works/) to make Das Schiff generalized and consumable by anybody who have need to manage large number of Kubernetes clusters distributed accross many locations.
-Primary goal is to create open, composable and flexible 5G/telco cloud native platform for production.
+Therefore, we are working together with our friends from [Weaveworks - original creators of GitOps movement](https://www.weave.works/) to make Das Schiff generalized and consumable by anybody who needs to manage a large number of Kubernetes clusters distributed accross many locations.
+Our Primary goal is to create an open, composable and flexible 5G/telco cloud native platform for production.
 However it could be useful for anyone who needs to manage fleets of distributed Kubernetes clusters such as retail, railway, industrial networks etc. The initiative is currently code-named **K5G** and we would be happy to join forces with all interested parties.
-While we are working on **K5G** feel free to engage in the [discussions](../../discussions).
+While we are working on **K5G**, feel free to engage in the [discussions](../../discussions).

 #### Is Das Schiff / K5G part of any industry initiative?